Instagram Tips and Hacks: 8 Ideas for Small Business

 Have a strategy

-Start by asking some Essential Brand Discovery Questions, then consider how much image content can you produce?
-And who will provide it?
+Start by asking some Essential Brand Discovery Questions, then consider how much image content you can produce.
+Who will provide it?
 Can you consistently manage a photo once a day, two to three times a week, or can you only manage once a week?

 Having a dedicated person responsible for taking and posting your imagery will ensure that you provide consistent, quality content for your audience — which is what keeps them coming back for more.